Menu

 The department's curriculum unites historical and theoretical perspectives in literary study with sustained practice in creative and analytical writing.
 It encourages critical and creative thought, fosters research and communication skills, and develops a student's ability to negotiate diverse perspectives and points of view.

-The department also houses three graduate programs, the Master of Arts in English Literature and Publishing (formerly the Master of Arts in English), the Master of Arts in Writing and Publishing, and the Master of Fine Arts in Creative Writing and Publishing.
-Students in these three programs can elect to complete certificates in Teaching English in Two-Year Colleges, Teaching English as a Second Language (TESOL), Women's and Gender Studies, Publishing, or Digital Humanities.
+The department houses two graduate programs, the Master of Arts in Writing and Publishing and the Master of Fine Arts in Creative Writing and Publishing.
+Students in these programs can elect to complete certificates in Teaching English in Two-Year Colleges, Teaching English as a Second Language (TESOL), or Women's and Gender Studies.

 Internships